made-indrayana/audio-multitool-cli/README.md

 # Double Shot Audio Multitool

-Alpha 1 Download: Coming soon!\
-*(Download DSA Multitool in "Packages" to have .exe file)*

-Multitool is developed for a few video-audio related workflow as a C++ learning project. **Please pardon all the beginner programmer's mistake!**
+Multitool is a ffmpeg-wrapper developed for a few video-audio related workflow as a C++ learning project.
 At this moment this is a Windows-Only application.

 ***You have to have ffmpeg installed and configured to be used as a command in the command line to make this program to work.***